Antonio Luna: Further operations during the war

 A Filipino counterattack began at dawn on February 23.
-The plan was to employ a pincer movement, using the battalions from the North and South, with the sharpshooters (the only professionally trained troops) at crucial points.
+The plan was to employ a pincer movement, using the battalions from the North and South, with the sharpshooters at crucial points.
 The sandatahanes or bolomen inside Manila would start a great fire to signal the start of the assault.
 Troops directly under Luna's command were divided into three: the West Brigade under General Pantaleon García, the Center Brigade under General Mariano Llanera, and the East Brigade under General Licerio Gerónimo.
-Luna even requested the battle-hardened Tinio Brigade from Northern Luzon, under the command of General Manuel Tinio.
+Luna also requested the battle-hardened Tinio Brigade from Northern Luzon, under the command of General Manuel Tinio.
 It had more than 1,900 soldiers.
 However, Aguinaldo gave only ambiguous answers and the Tinio Brigade was unable to participate in the battle.
-It was only partly successful because of two main reasons.
+The battle was only partly successful because of two main reasons.
 Firstly, some of the successful Filipino sectors ran low on ammunition and food and were thus forced to withdraw to Polo.
 Secondly, Luna failed to relieve the Kapampangan militia, already past their prime, when the battalion from Kawit, Cavite, refused to replace the former, saying that they had orders to obey only instructions directly from Aguinaldo.
 Such insubordination had become quite common among the Filipino forces at that time as most of the troops owed their loyalty to the officers from their provinces, towns, or districts and not to the central command.
 As a result, the counterattack soon collapsed, and Luna placated himself by personally disarming the Kawit Battalion.

 Luna, however, proved to be a strict disciplinarian and his temper alienated many in the ranks of the common soldiers.
 An example of this occurred during the Battle of Calumpit, wherein Luna ordered General Tomás Mascardo to send troops from Guagua to strengthen the former's defenses.
 However, Mascardo ignored orders by Luna insisting that he was going to Arayat to undertake an "inspection of troops".
-Another version of Mascardo's reasoning emerged and it was probably that which reached Luna.
-This version was that Mascardo had left to visit his girlfriend.
-Luna, infuriated by Mascardo's actions, had decided to detain him.
-However, Major Hernando, one of Luna's aides, tried to placate the general's anger by convincing Luna to push the case to President Aguinaldo.
-Aguinaldo complied to detain Mascardo for twenty-four hours.
-Upon returning to the field, however, the Americans had broken through his defenses at the Bagbag River, forcing Luna to withdraw despite his heroic action to defend the remaining sectors.
+Another version of Mascardo's reasoning emerged and claimed that Mascardo had left to visit his girlfriend, which was probably the version which reached Luna.
+Luna, infuriated by Mascardo's actions, decided to detain him.
+Major Hernando, one of Luna's aides, tried to placate the general's anger and convinced Luna to push the case to President Aguinaldo.
+Aguinaldo complied and detained Mascardo for 24 hours.
+Upon returning to the field, however, the Americans had broken through his defenses at the Bagbag River, forcing Luna to withdraw despite his heroic efforts to defend the remaining sectors.